txcrew/pkrdocs/content/guide/properties/_index.md

 weight: 20
 ---

-A property is a point of interest that can refer to a physical location or an intellectual property.
+A `property` is essentially a point of interest, which can be a physical location or an intellectual asset, often accompanied by relevant metadata.

 {{< cards cols="2" >}}